bhoang03/GPT-Standup/README.md

 Pros of software engineering with ChatGPT
   It can decrease time spent coding.
+  Can help when developers get stuck on something.
+  Can help developers better understand a concept/

 Cons of software engineering with ChatGPT
   Generated code may not be correct